SimbaQuartz/doomsday/readme.md

 Hi There!
-We that the Team Hack ZeroToOne for providing us the platform to be able to think about the emerging blockchain technology.
+We thank the Team Hack ZeroToOne for providing us the platform to be able to think about the emerging blockchain technology.
 We are happy to be associated with CESS, GNDU.

+We thank Thapar Institute of Engineering and Technology, for providing us the resources to commence with our project.

 We are commiting out project at GitHub as a Public repository.
 It is to be notified that copy of the files of this repository is strictly prohibited withouh the authorization of the developers.